 |Title:||Head Coach/Intercollegiate Athletic Recruiter|

-Ptah Myers concluded his fourth season as the head coach of the Philadelphia University men’s soccer team in 2013.
-Myers has named as the 12th coach in the team’s 61 year history on Feb.
+Ptah Myers enters his fifth as the head coach of the Philadelphia University men’s soccer team in 2014 after becoming the program’s 12th coach in its 61-year history on Feb.
 16, 2010.

 The 2013 season was the Rams’ most successful season under Myers as the team posted a 12-7-2 overall record.
 Philadelphia defeated fifth-ranked Post on Nov.
 9, 1-0, to secure its first CACC championship.
-Defender Angelo Dambalas was named to the All-CACC first team, while forward Jordan Lynch and midfielder Victor Chagonda were All-CACC second team selections.
+Defender Angelo Dambalas was named to the All-CACC first team; All-East Region Men's Soccer second team; and National Soccer Coaches Association of America/Continental Tire Division II Men's All-East Region third team, while forward Jordan Lynch and midfielder Victor Chagonda were All-CACC second team selections.

 Philadelphia made its second CACC Tournament appearance under Myers in 2012.
 Philadelphia opened the season 4-0-4 on its way to a 9-6-4 overall mark, and earned the third seed for the CACC Tournament with a 5-3-3 conference record.
 Defender Travis Lobb earned All-CACC first team recognition and goalkeeper Neil Kwiatkowski was selected to the All-CACC second team.
 Midfielder Sean Crossland was tabbed National Soccer Coaches Association of America Men’s College Division Scholar All-East Region honorable mention.